richardanaya/asynctimer/README.md

 Warning: this project builds only with Rust 1.39 and above

-Limitations: this executor can only run a single top level future (i.e. no multiple spawns)
+Limitations: this executor can only run a single top level future (i.e. no multiple spawns), management of timeout does not scale.
+Don't use this code for production, use it to learn!